-Scientific studies are limited when it comes to the overall effectiveness apple cider vinegar has on these listed areas in dogs.
-However, a majority of dog owners have supported and reported these beneficial claims, so much so, that apple cider vinegar at least warrants further investigation as to what exactly it can help with.
+Scientific studies are limited regarding the overall effectiveness apple cider vinegar has on these listed areas in dogs.
+However, most dog owners have supported and reported these beneficial claims, so much so that apple cider vinegar at least warrants further investigation as to what exactly it can help with.

-Of the most popular applications, many pet owners have found that apple cider vinegar “baths” have helped with their dogs itchy and flakey skin, as well as repelling fleas and ticks.
-This is thought to be a result of the antiseptic and antibacterial properties found in ACV, which can help naturally fight skin infections.
+Of the most popular applications, many pet owners have found that apple cider vinegar “baths” have helped with their dogs’ itchy and flakey skin, as well as repelling fleas and ticks.
+This is thought to result from the antiseptic and antibacterial properties found in ACV, which can help naturally fight skin infections.
 This can also help promote cleaner and healthier fur.
-Now, this doesn’t mean fill up a bathtub with apple cider vinegar and stick your dog in it.
-Most dog owners will use a 50/50 mix of apple cider vinegar and water (about 2 tsps. of ACV), put it in an empty spray bottle, and then slowly spray up and down their dog’s coat.
+Now, this doesn’t mean filling up a bathtub with apple cider vinegar and sticking your dog in it.
+Most dog owners will use a 50/50 mix of apple cider vinegar and water (about two tsp. of ACV), put it in an empty spray bottle, and then slowly spray up and down their dog’s coat.
 Do not wash the spray off once applied.

 How it’s Given to Dogs

 Never give undiluted apple cider vinegar to your dog.
 Meaning, it is best practice to mix in water with each serving, bringing it to a 50/50 mix (as we discussed earlier).
 Apple cider vinegar is acidic, so giving it to your dog straight out of the bottle can raise issues.
-If you are using apple cider vinegar topically, for example as a flea and tick repellent, or ear cleaner, be sure you are using the 50/50 mix we have talked about.
-Due to ACV’s acidic nature, it will be extremely painful if it is used on skin or an open wound with being diluted considerably.
+If you are using apple cider vinegar topically, like a flea and tick repellent or ear cleaner, be sure you are using the 50/50 mix we have talked about.
+Due to ACV’s acidic nature, it will be extremely painful if used on skin or an open wound with being diluted considerably.

 When given orally, like on your dog’s food or in their water, dosing amounts will typically range from 1-2 tsp for dogs up to 34lbs, and 1tbsp for dogs 35-100lbs.
-These amounts have been found to be safe for dogs (with the 50/50 water mix).
-Obviously, dosing can vary depending on your dog’s weight and other factors, but if there’s one takeaway about dosing amounts, it’s that not much apple cider vinegar is needed per dose.
-If you are unsure of how much or little to give your dog, consult your veterinarian.
-If you want to try it on your own, we recommend starting with less than you think you need, and gradually moving up to a more common dose if needed (1tsp or 1tbsp).
+These amounts are safe for dogs (with the 50/50 water mix).
+Dosing can vary depending on your dog’s weight and other factors, but if there’s one takeaway about dosing amounts, it’s that not much apple cider vinegar is needed per dose.
+Consult your veterinarian if you are unsure of how much or little to give your dog.
+If you want to try it on your own, we recommend starting with less than you think you need and gradually moving up to a more common dose if needed (1tsp or 1tbsp).